FriendsOfTYPO3/extension_builder/Documentation/Introduction/Index.rst

    :alt: Modeler Blog Example

 When you click on the "Save" button a complete code base for a TYPO3 extension is generated.
-You can install the generated plugins and test the output in the frontend.
+You can activate the generated extension plugin and test the output in the frontend.